Tesla Model S Ultimate Buyers Guide

 You're probably here because you're interested in the Model S, but it's worth quickly checking that it is the best model for you in the Tesla range.
 Firstly, if you want a new Model S then it is only available in LHD form, and therefore generally not available in RHD countries.
 We also have a guide to the Tesla model differences but can summarise the range as follows:

 • The Model Y is the entry level mini SUV/Hatch and a great family car with lots of practicality.
-In many respects the Model Y is the more up to date car but does not look as good as the Model S, and is not as refined.
-The Model S is a more sedate car albeit with very fast straight-line performance.
-The interior space for occupants of the Model Y puts it into Model X territory and is the better car for carrying 4 or 5 adults.
+The Model S is a more sedate car albeit with very fast straight-line performance, and is more refined.
+The interior space for occupants of the Model Y puts it into Model X territory and is the better car for carrying 5 adults, although for 4 people the Model S is more comfortable due to a better ride.

-• The Model X is also a showcase of technology, and makes a statement wherever it goes.
+• The Model X makes a statement wherever it goes.
 It has the most practical seating options carrying up to 7 adults in comfort.
 You'd pick this if maximum interior space was important especially if wanting to carry more than 4 adults regularly.

 Open to other Tesla models?